RuidongZ/Deep_Matrix_Factorization_Models/README.md

 python Model.py
 ```
 ## Postscript
-As a learner, there may have some frauds in the code.
+As a learner, there may have some faults in the code.

 Please feel **FREE** to advise.